HTB: Jeeves

 jeeves\kohsuke

 Shell as kohsuke.
-Jenkins was running from C:\Users\Administrator\.jenkins - not from an Administrator shell, just from that directory. whoami /all:
+Jenkins was running from C:\Users\Administrator\.jenkins, not from an Administrator shell, just from that directory. whoami /all:

 USER INFORMATION